vcato/practical_tdd/README.md

 - You're working with complex legacy code
 - You need to think through architecture first

+Often, you cannot see the 'minimal step' until you have drafted the full solution.
+Drafting allows you to solve the architectural puzzle holistically.
+The verification phase then forces you to decompose that solution into atomic, proven steps.

 ## The Technique

 1. Draft both pieces (in any order, any level of detail, ideally focusing on a single, cohesive unit of behavior or a small set of related changes)